World’s Best UNESCO World Heritage Sites

 The city’s standout architectural gem is undoubtedly the striking Hawa Mahal, a pink terracotta palace dubbed the “Palace of Wind.”
 As well as a plethora of beautiful and historical buildings, Jaipur is one of the best places to pick up handicrafts, colourful textiles and jewellery.

-Iguassu Falls, Brazil & Argentina
+Iguassu Falls, Brazil and Argentina

 One of the world’s most famous waterfalls, Iguassu Falls is located in the heart of Iguassu National Park.
 An expanse of thick and tropical rainforest, this incredible slice of nature straddles the border between Brazil and Argentina.
 The falls themselves are one of the most incredible sights in the world, standing at an impressive 80-metres tall.